mandrasch/ddev-wp-groundstation/README.md

 2. 🤖 CLI local <-> CLI remote 🤖

+    You'll need activated premium (or addon licenses) on local and remote machine(s) for updraftplus.

     In CLI<->CLI (commandline-to-commandline) mode you can also create backups on remote site from your local machine, no need to visit the WP dashboard of your remote site.
 You can also get the <nonce>-identifier for the latest backup, which saves time syncing.
-You'll need activated premium / addon license on local and remote machine(s).

 ## Install / Setup